hoya-developers/software-engineering-bootcamp/5.1 - Intro to JavaScript/notes.md

 ```

 Variables declared with `let` are only available within the scope they are declared within.
 Trying to reference them outside of their brackets wil result in an error.
 However, `var` variables will be available outside the scope.

-## TypeScript

-We touched on it a little, but data can take all sorts of shapes, whether they're primitive data types, objects, or user defined types.
-In JavaScript, your code doens't know what type of data it will be working with or its type.
-So, errors are found in runtime or production.

-TypeScript solves most of these types of issues.
-TypeScript is essentially just JavaScript, but with types, and it transpiles (similar to compiles) down to JavaScript, which is then executed.